Lewis's Building: History

 Since the demise of Lewis's the building has been remained vacant apart from with a branch of PureGym currently occupying the basement floor since 2015.
-The building is set to be redeveloped under a new project called Central Village whereby the new site will consist of 26 units with an average floor space of 620 m2 (although the largest unit covers 2240 m2).
-This will bring the total retail and leisure space in Central Village to around 24000 m2, effectively making it the third largest shopping centre in Liverpool city centre behind only Liverpool One and St. John's Shopping Centre.
-Large amounts of office space and a 125-room Adagio hotel will occupy the remaining floors.
+The building was set to be redeveloped under a new project called Central Village whereby the new site would consist of 26 units with an average floor space of 620 m2 (although the largest unit covers 2240 m2).
+This would bring the total retail and leisure space in Central Village to around 24000 m2, effectively making it the third largest shopping centre in Liverpool city centre behind only Liverpool One and St. John's Shopping Centre.
+Large amounts of office space and a 125-room Adagio hotel were to occupy the remaining floors.